OPC UA Safe & Secure South Plugin

 opcua_3

-• Security Policy: Specify the OPC/UA security policy that will be used to communicate with the OPC/UA server.
+• User Authentication Policy: Specify the User Authentication Policy that will be used when authenticating the connection to the OPC UA server.

 opcua_4